artefactual/atom-docs/user-manual/administer/settings.rst

    * https://developers.google.com/maps/documentation/javascript/usage

-:ref:`Back to top <settings>`

 .. _reports-public-setting:

 Generate archival description reports as public user
 ----------------------------------------------------

-This setting relates to the creation of file and item-level reports for archival descriptions - for more information, see:
+This setting relates to the creation of file and item-level reports for archival descriptions, as well as finding aids - for more information, see:

 * :ref:`file-item-reports`
+* :ref:`print-finding-aids`

-This setting determines whether or not Retrieval information is included in the reports generated or not - that is, :term:`physical storage` information such as location, container type, and name.
+This setting determines whether or not :term:`draft records <draft record>` and retrieval information is included in the reports generated or not - that is, :term:`physical storage` information such as location, container type, and name.

-When this setting is set to "Yes", then reports generated will **not** include :term:`physical storage` information.
-When set to "No", then the reports will include physical storage information.
+When this setting is set to "Yes", then reports generated will **not** include draft descriptions.
+Additionally, if physical storage information is hidden via the :ref:`visible-elements` settings, then :term:`physical storage` information will also be excluded from finding aids.
+When set to "No", then the reports and finding aids will include drafts and physical storage information.

-:ref:`Back to top <settings>`

 .. _cache-xml-setting: